 Best Travel Fly Rod: Hardy Demon Smuggler

 Hardy makes some of the very best fly rods in the world, and the Demon Smuggler is aimed at frequent travelers who also want a high-performing rod with fantastic fit and finish.
 At just under $650, the Hardy Demon Smuggler is the most expensive travel rod on this page by a long shot.
 It is, however, beautiful and has a truly kickass name.

 It is a 6-piece fly rod and Hardy offers an 8’ 4w, 9’ 5w, 9’6w, 9’ 8w, 9’6” 7w, and a 14’6” 10w.

 The action is medium fast.
 The Demon Smuggler comes with a sweet aluminum rod tube.

-If you’re in for a Demon Smuggler, pair it with the can’t-go-wrong Hardy Ultralite CA DD Fly Reel and you’ll end up with an awesome travel combo.
+If you’re in for a Demon Smuggler, pair it with the can’t-go-wrong Hardy Ultralite MTX Fly Reel and you’ll end up with an awesome travel combo.
 Long story short: If you have the budget, nab a Demon Smuggler and don’t look back.

 Best Travel Fly Rod: Elkhorn

 Frankly we don’t know a lot about Elkhorn Fly Shop, but if you want to support small companies — or you live in Loveland, Colorado — Elkhorn Fly Shop produces its own line of fly rods (manufactured overseas).
 The company makes a 7-piece travel fly rod with a medium-fast action in an 8’6” 4w, which is great for backpacking.
 In fact, Elkhorn markets this rod as the ultimate backpacking fly rod, which isn’t surprising coming out Colorado.